 Youth Centres

 Not sure who to turn to or how to start accessing services at YOU?
 Visit or contact the Youth Wellness Hub or Youth Action Centre in London, or YOU | Strathroy!
+Our youth centres are a safe space for all, including S2LGBTQIA+ youth.

 London-Middlesex Youth Wellness Hub

-Youth Wellness Hub Ontario (YWHO) offers mental health and substance use services, primary care, and community and social services—for youth between the ages of 12 and 25.
+Youth Wellness Hub Ontario (YWHO) offers mental health and substance use services, primary care, and community and social services—for youth between the ages of 16 and 25.
 Through collaboration among many different providers and sectors, hubs provide easy and rapid access to services that address the needs of youth across multiple domains of their lives.
 The hubs are local places where young people can receive walk-in access to high-quality, integrated, mental health and substance use services, as well as other health, social, and employment supports.

 Youth Action Centre

-The Youth Action Centre (YAC) provides a multitude of services for youth ages 16-24 who are experiencing or at-risk of experiencing homelessness in London.
+The Youth Action Centre (YAC) provides a multitude of services for youth ages 16-24 who are experiencing or at risk of experiencing homelessness in London.
 Located downtown at 332 Richmond St, youth can access basic needs resources, meet with housing workers, and connect with community supports Monday through Friday from 10am-6pm.

 Available at the YAC: